FREE SHIPPING AT $150

 Type 2 diabetes is a serious disease that has become incredibly common in recent decades causing millions of deaths every year.
 It's characterized by elevated blood sugar (glucose) levels caused by insulin resistance or lack of insulin.
 Over time high blood sugar levels can damage the body’s tissues and organs, leading to numerous health problems and a shortened lifespan.

-ADALOAD is a potent combination of ingredients shown in evidence-based research to reduce blood sugar levels in individuals with high blood glucose.
+ADALOAD contains a potent combination of ingredients shown in evidence-based research to reduce blood sugar levels in individuals with high blood glucose.

 Berberine is a compound extracted from a variety of herbs.
 It is supplemented for its anti-diabetic effects, which rival the potency of some pharmaceuticals.
 In fact, its effectiveness is comparable to the popular diabetes drug metformin (Glucophage).